s50370128/Universal_Robots_ROS_Driver/README.md

 If the parameters in that file don't match the ones reported from the robot, the driver will output an error during startup, but will remain usable.

-For more information on the launch file's parameters see its own documentation.

 Once the robot driver is started, load the [previously generated program](#prepare-the-robot) on the robot panel that will start the *External Control* program node and execute it.
 From that moment on the robot is fully functional.
 You can make use of the *Pause* function or even *Stop* (:stop_button:) the program.
 Simply press the *Play* button (:arrow_forward:) again and the ROS driver will reconnect.

 Inside the ROS terminal running the driver you should see the output `Robot ready to receive control commands.`